| | |

 Eggplant

 I’ll admit I’ve never grown eggplant.
-Actually, I don’t know if I even like to eat egg plant but I love the way the crops look and I do plant to grow them next year.
+Actually, I don’t know if I even like to eat egg plant but I love the way the crops look.
+For my next Kentucky garden, I do plant to grow them because my husband loves eggplant.
+They just didn’t make the cut for this year’s crop.

 heat tolerant vegetables eggplant